 B.A., The Chinese University of Hong Kong, 1994

-Dr. Ngai has taught courses in communication studies, multicultural education, integrating Indigenous education, and English as a second/foreign langauge in Shanghai, Hong Kong, and Missoula since 1995.
+Dr. Ngai has taught courses in communication studies, multicultural education, integrating Indigenous education, and English as a second/foreign langauge in Shanghai, Hong Kong, Addis Ababa, and Missoula since 1995.

 Other Peer-reviewed Publications:

-Indigenous Education in the Norwegian and U.S. Contexts.
-In “Mapping” Indigenous Futures: Sami and Native American Studies in Higher Education co-edited by Bjorg Evjen of University of Tromso and Kathryn Shanley of University of Montana.
-Forthcoming.
-Co-author.
+- Indigenous Education in the Norwegian and U.S. Contexts.
+In “Mapping” Indigenous Presence: Sami and Native American Studies Perspectives, co-edited by Kathryn Shanley and Bjorg Evjen.
+Tucson: University of Arizona Press.
+Lead author.
+2014.